 I’m going to assume you’ve already run your address through the FCC broadband map or a similar tool, and now you’re trying to figure out if you seriously only have two options.
 As recently as 2017, the FCC estimated that 61% of the US only has one internet provider above 25 Mbps.
 1

 The bad news: internet service in California is a regulatory mess.
 Even in LA, only about a third of the city has fiber access.
 The rest of us are stuck paying as much as $130/month for only 35 Mbps upload speeds from Spectrum.

-With so much of LA working from home in 2021, that’s far from ideal.
+With so much of LA working from home post-Covid, that’s far from ideal.

 The good news: recent developments from local companies like Sonic and Starry mean that you might have internet options that don’t show up in all the online search tools (which are mostly owned by the major providers or their advertising partners, so no surprise there.)

 Internet alternatives in Los Angeles boil down to three types of service: